AkhileshNS/heroku-deploy/README.md

   (I would recommend making a separate dev branch and setting up the action to trigger upon pull request to the master branch)

 - By default, if you don't specify a branch in your action, it will default to the HEAD branch (or whichever branch the action is defined under).
 So you might be wondering what happens if you define the same action in a different branch under the same heroku app name (or which you try to deploy to the same appname from a different branch)?
 The answer is that the new branch overrides whatever your old branch was (even if the new branch is behind the old branch in terms of commits unless you set dontuseforce to true)

+- For more info on how Heroku enables deployment using Docker, check out [https://www.heroku.com/deploy-with-docker](https://www.heroku.com/deploy-with-docker)

 # License